JONATHAN (JOFF) SILBERG, PhD

 This REU was awarded to Rice by the NSF Directorate for Biological Sciences.
 The goal of this program is to provide students first-hand experience with cutting-edge interdisciplinary research that is needed to predict biological functions sufficiently to reprogram cells to avoid diseases or to perform new tasks.

-For details regarding the 2017 summer interns and their lab research, please see 2018 BioNetworks Research and the 2018 Summer Poster Symposium.
-The 2018 Summer Undergrad Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs, can be found in the links below.
+For details regarding previous BioNetworks summer interns and their lab research, please see 2016-2019 BioNetworks Research.
+More photos of this program, as well as additional IBB summer undergraduate programs, can be found in the links below.